 You don't need to do anything with the COGS entries once they reach QuickBooks.

-Tip: Click HERE to head over to our COGS & Inventory support center where you can find more articles relating to the use of A2X's Cost of Goods Sold and FBA Inventory Valuation features.
+Click HERE to head over to our COGS & Inventory support section where you can find more articles relating to the use of A2X's Cost of Goods Sold and FBA Inventory Valuation features.

 Hint: If you are in chat and wish to view the article outside of the chat window, please click HERE